openvinotoolkit/openvino/docs/IE_DG/supported_plugins/HETERO.md

 auto executable_network = core.LoadNetwork(network, "HETERO:FPGA,CPU");
 ```

+> **NOTE**: `InferenceEngine::Core::QueryNetwork` does not depend on affinities set by a user, but queries for layer support based on device capabilities.

 ## Details of Splitting Network and Execution
 During loading of the network to heterogeneous plugin, network is divided to separate parts and loaded to dedicated plugins.